IgniteUI/help-topics/topics/02_Controls/igEditors/Config/03_Localizing_igEditors.md

 "timeLongPattern"|The format for displayed date when `dateDisplayFormat: "timeLong"` is set|

 ### Date Picker
-The following list defines the options of the jQuery UI datepicker that are localized, when including a specific regional file, and are used by igDatePicker to customize date picker appearance.
+The `regional` option also applies the respecitve jQuery UI datepicker localization attributes.
+Each regional file defines the complete set for the locale (e.g. `$.datepicker.regional['fr']`) and the following list contains the ones applicable to the `igDatePicker` to customize calendar appearance.

 Option | Description
 --- | --- |